ericky0/real-social-media/README.md

 <h1>RealSocial</h1>

-> Status: In Progress, currently adding realtime chat
+> Status: Finished. maybe more features in the future =)
 <br/>
 <p align="center">
     RealSocial - <span><b>Connect</b> with <b>friends</b> and the <b>world</b> around you</span>